| CHAPTER 1 Introduction

 outside of Boston really - a town named Braintree, where I grew up

 in unrelenting poverty and abuse.
+Two Presidents were born

 and buried in Braintree; John Adams and John Quincy Adams.